irunatbullets/spacium-extras/README.md

 # packages

-A collection of pre-built RPM packages available through COPR.
+A small collection of RPM packages I build and maintain for various projects, available through COPR.